webXcerpt/openCPQ/_raw/src/index.md

 ---
-title: "A Browser-Based Product-Configuration Framework"
+title: openCPQ - A Browser-Based Product-Configuration Framework
-reference: Home
-refurl: "/"
-prio: 0
 ---
+# openCPQ - A Browser-Based Product-Configuration Framework

 With openCPQ you can implement product configurators that run completely in the browser.
 The traditional approach is to run a configuration